osandov/dotfiles/README.md

 Color Schemes
 -------------
-The following files hardcode stuff relevant to the color scheme:
+The following files hard-code stuff relevant to the color scheme:

 * `g?vimrc`
 * `Xresources`